Wilson Disease Association Medical Advisory Committee

 New Haven, Connecticut

-Dr. Schilsky joined the Yale University Medical Center in 2007.
-He is a Professor of Medicine and Surgery in the Division of Digestive Diseases and Transplant and Immunology.
-He is also the Medical Director of Adult Liver Transplant at the Yale New Haven Transplantation Center and the Director of the WDA Center for Excellence for Wilson Disease at Yale.
+Dr. Schilsky joined Yale University Medical Center in 2007, as Professor of Medicine and Surgery.
+He is the Medical Director of Adult Liver Transplant at the Yale New Haven Transplantation Center and the Director of the WDA Center of Excellence at Yale.
 In 2017 Dr. Schilsky launched the first Wilson Disease Patient Registry site, at Yale.
-His recent book credits include: Volume Editor of the Handbook of Clinical Neurology, Vol. 142 (3rd series) Wilson Disease published by Elsevier in 2017, and Editor of Management of Wilson Disease, A Pocket Guide published by Springer in 2018.
+He is the author of numerous original manuscripts and reviews, including the most recent (2022) practice guidance on Wilson disease on behalf of the American Association for the Study of Liver Diseases.

 Fred Askari, MD, PhD